lucas-fern/comp90087-jupyterbook/_sources/content/week02/secret.md

 `````{tab-set}
 ````{tab-item} Task 2.1: Discuss as a Class
-Who are the key stakeholders when using an automated grading essay?
+Who are the key stakeholders when using automatic essay grading?

 <textarea id="freeform" name="freeform" rows="6" cols="50"></textarea>
 ````